gchure/phd/_site/src/chapter_02/section_04_results.md

 ## Characterizing Transcription Factor Induction using the Monod-Wyman-Changeux (MWC) Model

-We begin by considering a simple repression genetic architecture in which the binding of an allosteric repressor occludes the binding of RNA polymerase (RNAP) to the DNA .
-When an effector (hereafter referred to as an “inducer" for the case of induction) binds to the repressor, it shifts the repressor’s allosteric equilibrium towards the inactive state as specified by the MWC model .
+We begin by considering a simple repression genetic architecture in which the binding of an allosteric repressor occludes the binding of RNA polymerase (RNAP) to the DNA [@ackers1982; @buchler2003].
+When an effector (hereafter referred to as an “inducer" for the case of induction) binds to the repressor, it shifts the repressor’s allosteric equilibrium towards the inactive state as specified by the MWC model [@monod1965].
 This causes the repressor to bind more weakly to the operator, which increases gene expression.
-Simple repression motifs in the absence of inducer have been previously characterized by an equilibrium model where the probability of each state of repressor and RNAP promoter occupancy is dictated by the Boltzmann distribution  (we note that non-equilibrium models of simple repression have been shown to have the same functional form that we derive below ).
+Simple repression motifs in the absence of inducer have been previously characterized by an equilibrium model where the probability of each state of repressor and RNAP promoter occupancy is dictated by the Boltzmann distribution [@ackers1982; @buchler2003; @vilar2003; @bintu2005a;
+@garcia2011; @brewster2014] [we note that non-equilibrium models of simple repression have been shown to have the same functional form that we derive below [@phillips2015]].
 We extend these models to consider allostery by accounting for the equilibrium state of the repressor through the MWC model.

 Thermodynamic models of gene expression begin by enumerating all possible states of the promoter and their corresponding statistical weights.
-As shown in , the promoter can either be empty, occupied by RNAP, or occupied by either an active or inactive repressor.
+As shown in Fig. @fig:states_weights (A), the promoter can either be empty, occupied by RNAP, or occupied by either an active or inactive repressor.
 The probability of binding to the promoter will be affected by the protein copy number, which we denote as $P$ for RNAP, $R_{A}$ for active repressor, and $R_{I}$ for inactive repressor.
-We note that repressors fluctuate between the active and inactive conformation in thermodynamic equilibrium, such that $R_{A}$ and $R_{I}$ will remain constant for a given inducer concentration .
+We note that repressors fluctuate between the active and inactive conformation in thermodynamic equilibrium, such that $R_{A}$ and $R_{I}$ will remain constant for a given inducer concentration [@monod1965].
 We assign the repressor a different DNA binding affinity in the active and inactive state.
 In addition to the specific binding sites at the promoter, we assume that there are
 $N_{NS}$ non-specific binding sites elsewhere (i.e. on parts of the